tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-enable-bursting.md

 # [PowerShell](#tab/azure-powershell)

-On-demand bursting cmdlets are available in version 5.5.0 and newer of the Az module.
+On-demand bursting cmdlets are available in version 5.5.0 and newer of the Az PowerShell module module.
 Alternatively, you may use the [Azure Cloud Shell](https://shell.azure.com/).
 ### Create an empty data disk with on-demand bursting

 A managed disk must be larger than 512 GiB to enable on-demand bursting.
 Replace the `<myResourceGroupDisk>` and `<myDataDisk>` parameters then run the following script to create a premium SSD with on-demand bursting: